lbologna/hbp-sp6-guidebook/source/highly_integrated_workflows/p1_hh_neuron_builder/p1_hh_neuron_builder.rst

 |

-Both the feature and the optimization files can be removed from the pipeline and/or downloaded by the user on the local machine through the "Delete" and "Download" buttons respectively.
+Both the feature and the optimization files can be removed from the pipeline and/or downloaded by the user on his local machine through the "Delete" and "Download" buttons respectively.